Maria-Helena-Almeida/Android_Baseapp_Template/README.md

 ## 💡 Dicas finais

-* Sempre usar terminal do VS Code (PowerShell)
+* Use PowerShell no VS Code
-* Iniciar emulador antes do build
+* Inicie o emulador antes do build
 * Use RESET sem medo

 ---